Barry Goldwater: Results

-Goldwater lost to President Lyndon Johnson by a landslide, pulling down the Republican Party, which lost many seats in both houses of Congress.

 Goldwater only won his home state of Arizona and five states in the Deep South.
 The Southern states, traditionally Democratic up to that time, voted Republican primarily as a statement of opposition to the Civil Rights Act, which had been signed into law by Johnson earlier that year.
 Despite Johnson's support for the Civil Rights Act, the bill received split support from Congressional Democrats due to southerner opposition.
 In contrast, Congressional Republicans overwhelmingly supported the bill, with Goldwater being joined by only 5 other Republican senators in voting against it.
-Outside of the South, the Civil Rights Act gained a high level of approval and Goldwater's opposition to it hurt him significantly with voters across the country, including from his own party.

-In the end, Goldwater received 38% of the popular vote and carried just six states: Arizona (with 51% of the popular vote) and the core states of the Deep South: Alabama, Georgia, Louisiana, Mississippi, and South Carolina.
+In the end, Goldwater received 38% of the popular vote and carried just six states: his home state of Arizona (with 51% of the popular vote) and the core states of the Deep South: Alabama, Georgia, Louisiana, Mississippi, and South Carolina.
+All except Arizona were states that had voted against Republican nominee Richard Nixon just four years earlier.
 In carrying Georgia by a margin of 54–45%, Goldwater became the first Republican nominee to win the state.
-However, the overall result was the worst showing in terms of the popular vote and electoral college vote for any post-World War II Republican.
-Indeed, he would not have even carried his own state if not for a 20,000-vote margin in Maricopa County.